hprovyn/str-to-haplogroup-predictor/README.txt

 Takes a single command line argument representing a sample id in your data directory.

-It will train a model using as many STRs as present in prediction sample and print a result to an output file in the data directory called "prediction".
+Loads model from pickle file trained to as many STRs as present in prediction sample, applies prediction policy computed in experiment step, and prints a result to an output file in the data directory called "prediction".
 This contains the set of STRs used to train the model, model train time, and the ranked order of predicted classes.

 Description of Scripts